 Seventh Generation and Vermont Foodbank have joined forces to aid Vermonters struggling to recover from the historic devastation caused by tropical storm Irene, which has left countless towns across the state without even the basic supplies needed to begin cleaning up flood-ravaged homes.

-Together, we're assembling 1,200 "green" cleaning kits filled with the natural and non-toxic clean-up supplies residents need to safely start putting their homes and lives back together.
+Together, we're assembling 1,200 "green" cleaning kits filled with Seventh Generation clean-up supplies that residents need to safely start putting their homes and lives back together.

 The emergency response is being made possible by an extraordinary coalition of Seventh Generation, including Cascades, which donated and shipped the kits' recycled paper towels, and OHL, which is transporting all materials and supplying some of the help needed to put together the kits themselves.

 "We're a Vermont company in every way," said Seventh Generation CEO, John Replogle.
 "What happens to our state happens to everyone here -- there's not a person in the building who hasn't been touched by this mind-boggling storm.
 None of us can believe what we're seeing in our communities.
 Our friends and neighbors desperately need help, and right now our company's mission is to provide as much as we can."

 Looking for how you can get involved in local Vermont communities to support those affected by Irene?

 - VTResponse.com is working to connect volunteers ready to help with those that need assistance.
 If you want to help clean up and rebuild, let the folks behind this site know.

 - Montpelier Alive is coordinating volunteer efforts in that city through their Facebook page.

 - Volunteer and cleanup efforts are also being coordinated on Twitter via the #VTresponse hashtag.